dylan-foundry/gir-dylan/README.rst

 (`reference documentation`_).

 To build them, you will need to build and install the gobject-introspection library first.
+On Ubuntu, this can be done by installing the libgirepository1.0-dev package.

 You will also need OpenDylan 2012.1 or later.

 This project also contains ``gir-generate-c-ffi`` which takes the gobject-introspection metadata and generates the appropriate `C-FFI`_